Field Collection for Fusion Projects | XGRIDS Pro Guide

 After completing the overlap zone, proceed into the unique territory of Segment 2.
 The segment should cover the overlap zone and then the new area, not just the new area alone.

-Position and orientation consistency at connection points is critical.
-The device position must be within 10 cm and the orientation within 10 degrees of the previous take at the same location.
-This is not an approximation, it is the stated requirement.
-On reflective or feature-poor surfaces, where the algorithm has less surrounding geometry to work with, consistency at the connection point becomes the primary alignment anchor.
+Position and orientation consistency at control points is critical.
+For the most reliable fusion results, replicate device position within 4 in (10 cm) and orientation within 10 degrees of the previous take at the same location.
+Official PortalCam documentation specifies a wider tolerance of 1.6 ft (0.5 m) and ±20 degrees, but tighter consistency produces better alignment, especially on L2 Pro and K1 where the device is placed directly on the ground.
+On reflective or feature-poor surfaces, where the algorithm has less surrounding geometry to work with, consistency at the control point becomes the primary alignment anchor.
 Mark physical locations with tape or chalk if you need to return to the exact position.

 Tunnels and Narrow Mode

-Long narrow environments, mine galleries, tunnels, corridors exceeding 500 meters, require a specialized approach that combines Narrow Mode with Map Fusion.
+Long narrow environments, mine galleries, tunnels, corridors exceeding 1,600 ft (500 m), require a specialized approach that combines Narrow Mode with Map Fusion.
 Narrow Mode boosts SLAM robustness in these environments, but it has limits.
-For runs exceeding 500 meters, long acquisition times, dynamic objects, and structural degradation in the environment all increase failure risk.
-The correct workflow is multiple shorter segments, each under 500 meters, merged via Map Fusion.
+For runs exceeding 1,600 ft, long acquisition times, dynamic objects, and structural degradation in the environment all increase failure risk.
+The correct workflow is multiple shorter segments, each under 1,600 ft, merged via Map Fusion.

 Control Point Requirements for Narrow Mode Fusion

 The control point placement rules for tunnel fusion differ from standard fusion.
-Because the environment provides limited surrounding geometry for feature matching, the algorithm relies more heavily on the connection point consistency.
+Because the environment provides limited surrounding geometry for feature matching, the algorithm relies more heavily on the control point consistency.

 Segment Position